KircleR2/tostomain/csrf-fix-instructions.md

 # CSRF Token Mismatch Fix for Digital Ocean

-This document provides instructions for fixing the CSRF token mismatch error that occurs during user registration on the Digital Ocean App Platform.
+This document provides instructions for fixing the CSRF token mismatch error that occurs during user registration and login on the Digital Ocean App Platform.

 ## Changes Made

-1. Updated the Vue.js registration form to fetch the CSRF token before submitting the form
+1. Updated the Vue.js registration and login forms to fetch the CSRF token before submitting the form
 2. Added `withCredentials: true` to axios requests to ensure cookies are sent
 3. Updated the axios configuration in bootstrap.js to include credentials by default
-4. Temporarily excluded the `/api/register` endpoint from CSRF verification (for debugging)
+4. Temporarily excluded the `/api/register` and `/api/login` endpoints from CSRF verification (for debugging)
 5. Updated the TrustProxies middleware to trust all proxies

 ## Deployment Instructions